PabloIbannez/VLMP/docs/Models.rst

 	  - Description
 	  - Type
 	  - Default
+	* - anisotropy
+	  - Magnetic anisotropy constant of the nanoparticles.
+	  - float
+	  -
+	* - coreRadiusStd
+	  - Standard deviation of the core radius for size distribution.
+	  - float
+	  - 0.0
+	* - particleName
+	  - Name identifier for the particle type.
+	  - str
+	  - A
 	* - initAxis
 	  - Axis for initial alignment if 'aligned' orientation is chosen.
 	  - list of float